mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 (2 rows)
 ```

-A range-partitioned table not using a default partition could encounter errors after the upgrade to EL 8.
-For example:
+**Example 2** A range-partitioned table not using a default partition encountering errors after the upgrade.

 ```
 CREATE TABLE partition_range_test_2 (id int, date text) DISTRIBUTED BY (id)